 There are lots of new cleaning products being marketed as natural today, but as you may have guessed, I find most of them to be not that great.

 Sometimes the best solutions are those that have stood the test of time.
 As you’ll see below, I use a few products that are new to the marketplace, but rely primarily on old-school ingredients such as castile soap and baking soda.

 For general cleaning up around the house, I’ll use the following solution:

 If you’re looking for a pre-made spray, Better Life all-purpose cleaner is a good option.

 For hand and dish soap, I just use Dr. Bronner’s liquid castile soap.
-The different aromas, derived from natural essential oils, are super-refreshing and invigorating, and always have the effect of lifting up my mood.
-Right now, I’m using and loving the peppermint scent, but I switch it up every time I get a new bottle.
+The different aromas, derived from natural essential oils, are invigorating and always have the effect of lifting up my mood.
+My favorite scent is Peppermint, but I also like Eucalyptus, Lavender, Almond, and Tea Tree.

 For dishwasher detergent, I’ve found Better Life dishwasher gel to be the best, because unlike more popular brands of “natural” detergent, it doesn’t include dodgy synthetic cleaning agents, fragrances, or preservatives.

-I don’t normally use a fabric softener, but when I do, I’ll break out The Laundress fabric conditioner, which has a slightly musky and spicy scent.
+I don’t normally use a fabric softener, but when I do, I’ll break out The Laundress fabric conditioner.

 For a toilet bowl cleaner, I mix 2 tablespoons of Dr. Bronner’s liquid castile soap, 2 tablespoons of baking soda, 8 drops of tea tree oil, and 1 cup of water in a mason jar.
 I first shake the concoction, then pour most of it in the toilet bowl, scrub it with the brush, flush, then pour in the rest, scrub again and flush.